-- Where persons have been granted a licence for an HMO, details provided of an valid licence will enable the department to assess for fit and proper purposes using previous applications and you are not required to fill all parts of part B. However, you must fill in the whole of Part B where circumstances mentioned in B2 B9 have changed since your last application. - B4 Housing Act relates to the Acts principally dated 2004 or 1985. - B5 Default means works carried out by the Local Authority to address deficiencies usually resulting from non compliance with an actual notice.
+Where persons have been granted a full or a renewal licence for an HMO, details provided of a valid full or renewed licence will enable the department to assess for fit and proper purposes using previous applications and you are not required to fill all parts of part B. However, you must fill in the whole of

+Part B where circumstances mentioned in B2 - B9 have changed since your last application.

+- B4 Housing Act relates to the Acts principally dated 2004 or 1985. - B5 Default means works carried out by the Local Authority to address deficiencies usually resulting from non compliance with an actual notice.